Eight of Trump's picks will sit for confirmation hearings on Capitol Hill this week and they can expect a grilling.

-Here's how the process works:
+Here's a closer look at how the process works:

-Who Needs Senate Confirmation?All Cabinet-level officials, except the White House chief of staff, require Senate confirmation, including: the secretaries of agriculture, commerce, defense, education, energy, health and human services, homeland security, housing and urban development, interior, labor, state, transportation, treasury, and veterans affairs, as well as the attorney general, director of the Office of Management and Budget, administrator of the Environmental Protection Agency, U.S. trade representative, ambassador to the United Nations, chair of the Council of Economic Advisers and administrator of the Small Business Administration.
+Who Needs Senate Confirmation?All cabinet-level officials, except the White House chief of staff, require Senate confirmation, including: the secretaries of agriculture, commerce, defense, education, energy, health and human services, homeland security, housing and urban development, interior, labor, state, transportation, treasury, and veterans affairs, as well as the attorney general, director of the Office of Management and Budget, administrator of the Environmental Protection Agency, U.S. trade representative, ambassador to the United Nations, chair of the Council of Economic Advisers and administrator of the Small Business Administration.

-Hundreds of other senior posts and agency heads (1,212, to be exact) require Senate confirmation too after background checks.
+Hundreds of other senior posts and agency heads (1,212, to be exact) require Senate confirmation, too, after background checks.
 Essentially, heads of agencies and a lot of deputies need to be confirmed, whereas adviser positions for the president do not.
 For example: CIA director, yes; national security adviser, no.

 The level of Senate confirmations has created a backlog in committees on Capitol Hill and left agencies understaffed.
 The Washington Post reported in 2013 that when Janet Napolitano resigned as secretary of homeland security, there were 15 vacant leadership positions in that department.

 When Does the President Send Appointments to the Hill?Before a nomination may move to the Hill, the candidate must submit several forms and undergo a fair amount of vetting by the White House and FBI.
 What is gathered in this process (by looking at, for example, financial disclosure reports, criminal checks and questionnaires about ties to foreign governments) could be used by the president or president-elect to withdraw a nomination or present it to the Senate as evidence in hearings.